luxeengine/luxe-docs/docs/api/v/next/ui/control.md

 <signature id="Control.get_nodes">Control.get_nodes(**control**: `Control`)
 <a class="headerlink" href="#Control.get_nodes" title="Permanent link">¶</a></signature>
 <span class='api_ret'>returns</span> `:::js Num`
-> Get how many child transforms this transform has recursively.
+> Get how many child controls this control has recursively.
 > So 1 if it doesnt have any children, 2 if it has 1 child, 3 if it has 2 children or if it has 1 child which itself has a child, etc...
 > Only valid after `UI.commit`.